Tiefland (film)

-Plot summary
+Plot

 Pedro, a shepherd, is sleeping in his hut in the Pyrenean mountains, when his herd is attacked by a lone wolf.
 He awakens to defend his sheep, and manages to strangle the wolf.
 Meanwhile, in the Catalan lowlands of northeastern Spain, a canal is completed which diverts water from the farms and fields of the peasants to support the prize bulls of the landowner, Don Sebastian, marquis of Roccabruno.
 He arrogantly rejects the request of the peasants for water.
 However, he has significant debts and needs money.
 The rich Amelia plans to marry him, but he offends her.

 Martha, a "beggar dancer", comes to the village and entertains the people.
 Sebastian sees her and takes her to his castle, enchanted by her beauty and grace.
 He keeps her as his mistress in a "golden cage".
 Martha pleads with him to listen to the plight of the peasants, but he rejects their request again.
 Seeing his arrogance and inhumanity, she runs away.
 She collapses in exhaustion in the mountains where Pedro finds her and takes her to his hut.
 Sebastian's men locate her and return her to the castle.

 Sebastian, in dire need to settle his finances, conjures a plan.
 He will marry Amelia but keep Martha as a mistress; he wants her married to somebody he can manipulate and control.
 Pedro is commanded to marry her and is installed in a mill under Sebastian's control.
 For this, Martha despises Pedro at first; but once she realizes that he married her out of love, she responds.
 Sebastian arrives to be with his mistress.
 A fight ensues, and Pedro strangles him as he had done to the wolf.
 In the final scene, Pedro and Martha walk up to the mountains.